intel/neural-compressor/docs/bench.md

 Intel® Neural Compressor Bench
 =======

 Intel® Neural Compressor Bench is a web application for easier use of Intel® Neural Compressor.
-It is only available on Linux based hosts.

 ## Table of Contents
 - [Introduction](#introduction)